yamekimsense/14-port-incoming-traffic-monitoring/README.md

-## Installation and Reproduce
+## Steps to Reproduce

-Install NET-SNMP-UTILS using yum commands.
+Install NET-SNMP-UTILS using yum commands on the guestshell.

 Run the snmpwalk to know the interface number: snampwalk -v 1 -c <snmp-read-only string> IP_address ifname

-Modify interface.ini file to determine which port to monitor.
+Insert the interface number, which you want to monitor, in the file name  interface.ini.

 Run the python code periodically by EEM of cat9300 with this config: